'I will repay your trust,' UK PM Johnson tells ex-Labour voters on trip to north

 “I know that people may have been breaking the voting habits of generations to vote for us,” Johnson told supporters in Sedgefield, a symbolically important seat as it was once held by former prime minister Tony Blair, Labour’s most successful leader.

-“I want the people of the north east to know that we in the Conservative Party, and I, will repay your trust.”
+“I want the people of the northeast to know that we in the Conservative Party, and I, will repay your trust.”

 Brexit was widely seen as the decisive factor in the election, with Johnson’s promise to take Britain out of the EU by Jan.
 31, 2020, winning over many former Labour voters.